alex-lt-kong/the-nitty-gritty/c-cpp/common/03_disassembly/README.md

     example, `rsp` is changed to allocate 0x20 bytes so we need to `leave` to restore it from the call stack.
 In the previous example, `rsp` is not changed, so `leave` is not executed anb we just `pop` instead.
+    * Note that call stack "grows downward", meaning that the direction to "enlarge" stack is negative.
+        * For example, `sub    rsp,0x20` "grows" the stack by moving stack top pointer "down".
+By doing so we allocate extra `0x20` bytes of space to the stack.
+        * However, heap does the opposite, it grows "upward".

 ### References